 Some people recommend that the skin of the eggplant should be peeled to reduce bitterness.
 I found that it is not necessary because eggplants have now been bred to have less bitter skin, and I always cook it with the skin.
 However, if you know that the eggplant available to you is likely to have bitter skin, then you must peel before cooking.

-My eggplant stew recipe includes smoked mackerel because that was how we ate in my family, while I was growing up.
-Smoked mackerel adds a depth to the amazing flavour of this dish; and makes it more nutritious.
+My eggplant stew recipe includes smoked mackerel which adds a depth to the amazing flavour of this dish; and makes it more nutritious.

 Nigerian Eggplant Stew